doem97/NTU-EEE-MSc-Dissertation-Template/README.md

 ## USAGE
-### OVERLEAF
+### Overleaf (RECOMMENDED)

-**RECOMMENDED** This version of latex template is uploaded to [Overleaf](https://www.overleaf.com/latex/templates/ntu-eee-msc-dissertation-report-template/kdgfhzffjrvh).
+This version of latex template is uploaded to [Overleaf](https://www.overleaf.com/latex/templates/ntu-eee-msc-dissertation-report-template/kdgfhzffjrvh).
 Strongly recommend to use the overleaf for easy-to-use backend and real-time compilation.

+### Compile by yourself

+The main entry is main.tex, need to install dependencies.
+Recommend to use pdfLatex & Tex Live 2020.

 ## FEATURES